There are four different ways to publish content to your topics. You can scoop:

 4. Rescooping from fellow curators

-If you see a scoop on another topic that you particularly like, just click on the green Rescoop button to add it to your topic.
+If you see a scoop on another topic that you particularly like, just click on the green Rescoop button to publish it to your topic.
 You can add additional insight to rescoops as well.